paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-041-special-appointments-assignments-details-and-duties.md

 “(1) Congressional defense committees.—The term ‘congressional defense committees’ means the Committee on Appropriations and the Committee on Armed Services of the Senate and the Committee on Appropriations and the Committee on Armed Services of the House of Representatives.

-“(2) Qualified members of the armed forces and qualified civilian employees of the department of defense.—The terms ‘qualified members of the Armed Forces’ and”,
+“(2) Qualified members of the armed forces and qualified civilian employees of the department of defense.—The terms ‘qualified members of the Armed Forces’ and”; redesignated subpars.

-redesignated subpars.
 (A) to (E) of former par.
 (2) as pars.
-(1) to (5), respectively, and realigned margins.
+(1) to (5), respectively, of subsec. (c); and realigned margins.

 Subsec. (d)(1).
 Pub.
 L. 114–328, § 952(c)(4)(A), substituted “armed forces” for “Armed Forces”.